Quality

 • Endotoxin testing: LAL testing for injectables to verify pyrogen-free status

-• Identity testing: Confirms the correct active ingredient (e.g., HPLC for peptides)
+• Identity testing: Confirms the correct active ingredient (e.g., HPLC for active ingredient identity)

 Certificate of Analysis (COA)